Apress/pro-angular-2ed/errata.md

 # Errata for *Pro Angular*

+## Errata for Angular 4 Chapters

+**General**

+The application contents may be unstyled if you install a later version of the `@angular-cli` package than specified in the setup chapter.

+To resolve this problem, you can either install version 1.0 of the `@angular-cli` package, as described in the chapters, or add an entry for the Bootstrap CSS file to the `styles` section of the `.angular-cli` file in the project folder, like this:

+    ...
+    "styles": [
+         "styles.css",
+        "../node_modules/bootstrap/dist/css/bootstrap.min.css"
+    ],
+    ...

+Save the file, run ng serve and reload your browser to see the styled content.

+## Errata for All Chapters

 **General**:

 You may see errors like this one when you save changes to TypeScript files: